wesleygrimes/ngrx-file-upload/README.md

 > If you would like to learn more about **NgRx Selectors**, then check out the [official docs](https://ngrx.io/guide/store/selectors).

 Create a new file underneath the `upload-file-store` folder, named `selectors.ts`.
 This file will hold the selectors we will use to pull specific pieces of state out of the store.
-These are not necessary, but make for a cleaner interaction with the store from the UI components.
+These are techincally not required, but strongly encouraged.
+Selectors improve application perfomance with the use of the `MemoizedSelector` wrapper.
+Selectors also simplify UI logic.

 We will create a selector for each significant property of state.
 This includes the following properties:

+- `state.status` - Since this is an `enum` we will create a selector for each `enum` choice.
 - `state.error`
-- `state.isLoading`
-- `state.completed`
 - `state.progress`
-- `state.cancel`

 The completed selectors file will look something like the following: